organhouse/static-site/_posts/2018-12-28-sex-at-the-intersection-of-fail-fast-and-metoo-consent-culture-in-silicon-valley.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Now, we’re working on replicating and scaling this to help other communities,  institutions, and cities solve this problem. <a href="mailto:kate@organhouse.org">Please reach out</a> if this is something your organization or community needs.<br></p>
+<p>Now, we’re working on replicating and scaling this to help other communities, &nbsp;institutions, and cities solve this problem. <a href="mailto:kate@organhouse.org">Please reach out</a> if this is something your organization or community needs.<br></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->